 If the water resulted from a backed-up sewer back or the carpet has been wet longer than 24 hours, you may want to consult a professional.

 If you find your flooring in the above situation, hopefully, these steps help solve the problem quickly.
-Whether you have a wet carpet problem, another flooring issue or questions about flooring products—hardwood, vinyl, tile or carpet, contact Just Around the Corner Flooring and speak to a flooring expert.
+Whether you have a wet carpet problem, another flooring issue or questions about flooring products—hardwood, vinyl, tile or carpet, contact Just Around the Corner and speak to a flooring expert.